evokateur/youtube-wrapper/README.md

 An [Electron](https://www.electronjs.org/) wrapper for [YouTube](https://youtube.com)
 for less distracted, more directed viewing.

-- Hides suggested videos and other UI distractions; lets the video being watched take up the screen.
+- Hides suggested videos and other UI distractions; lets the video being watched take up the majority of the screen.

-- Can open/activate with a YouTube URL, bypassing the precarious YouTube feed.
+- Can open/activate with a YouTube URL, bypassing the precarious YouTube feed (which can often take hours to circumnavigate).

 - Can be configured as the default browser for YouTube URLs with tools such as [Finicky](https://github.com/johnste/finicky).